Younest9/okd/README.md

 Power on the worker hosts and boot up to the live ISO.

-   After booting up, use the following command then just reboot after it finishes and make sure youremove the attached .iso, but before that you have to [change the network configuration to matchyour DNS records and IP addresses](#static-ip-addresses) if you are using static ip addresses.
+- If you are using a DHCP service, you can skip this step (you've already done it).

+- If you are using static ip addresses, change the network configuration to match your DNS records and IP addresses, remember when we said we will be configuring the ip addresses later ?, well this is later, so you have to do it now.
+   - You must provide the IP networking configuration and the address of the DNS server to the nodes at FCOS install time (see below).
+These can be passed as boot arguments if you are installing from an ISO image.
+      - You can set a static ip address by editing the network configuartion while live booting the machine.
+         ```bash
+         sudo nmtui-edit
+         ```
+         > On the nmtui screen, select the interface you want to edit, then select the IPv4 configuration and change it to manual, then add the IP Address with the CIDR, the gateway address and the DNS server address.
+Then save and quit.
+         > Restart the network service:
+         > ```bash
+         > sudo systemctl restart NetworkManager
+         > ```
+         > Then check by running:
+         > ```bash
+         > ip a
+         > ```
+      - You pass the networking configuration to the nodes by adding the flag ```--copy-network``` to the install command (see below).
          > `--copy-network` is only required if you are using static ip addresses.

+   Use the following command then just reboot after it finishes and make sure you remove the attached .iso
    ```bash
    # Each of the Worker Nodes - worker-\#
    sudo coreos-installer install /dev/sda -I http://<Host_apache_server>/okd/worker.ign --insecure--insecure-ignition --copy-network
    ```
-   > If you are using DHCP, you can just use the following commands to install OKD.
+   > If you are using DHCP, you can just use the following commands to install OKD (without the ```--copy-network``` flag)
    > ```bash
    > # Each of the Worker Nodes - worker-\#
    > sudo coreos-installer install /dev/sda -I http://<Host_apache_server>/okd/worker.ign --insecure --insecure-ignition